Trusted WordPress tutorials, when you need them most.

 by experts

-How to Clean Up Your WordPress Media Library (2 Easy Methods)
+How to Clean Up Your WordPress Media Library (2 Easy Ways)

-Every time you upload a file media, WordPress creates several copies.
-These files aren’t used anywhere on your website and can take up a lot of storage space on your hosting server.
+Every time you upload a media file, WordPress creates several copies.
+The extra files aren’t used anywhere on your website and can take up a lot of storage space on your hosting server.

-In this article, we will show you how to easily clean up your WordPress media library.
+In this article, we will walk you through two easy methods to clean up your WordPress media library.
+Our step-by-step instructions are super easy to follow, even if you are new to WordPress.

 Cleaning up WordPress media library